nmwsharp/polyscope-docs/cpp/source/basics/program_options.md

     If this option is `true`, the scene will be redrawn on every main loop iteration no matter what, circumventing the lazy drawing features.
 Default: `false`.

+??? func "`#!cpp bool options::buildGui`"

+    ##### build gui

+    This option can be used to disable all of Polyscope's ImGui UI elements, which may be useful for advanced applications which wish to build a fully-custom UI on top of Polyscope.

+    If false, Polyscope will not create any ImGui UIs at all, but will still set up ImGui and invoke its render steps each frame.
+The allows advanced users to create their own UIs totally from scratch and circumvent the standard Polyscope UIs.

+    Default: `true`.

 ??? func "`#!cpp bool options::openImGuiWindowForUserCallback`"

     ##### open imgui window for user callback